Particle with a Finite Potential#

 We know need to again set up the Hamiltonian

 You already know how to turn the first term into a matrix.
-Because we are working in the \(x\) basis, the \(V\) term is also very simple: it is just a matrix with \(V(x)\) on the diagonal.
-To get the matrix for the total Hamiltonian, we just add these two matrices.
+Because we are working in the \(x\) basis, the \(V\) term is also very simple: it is just a matrix with \(V(x)\) (np.diag(V)

 Set up this Hamiltonian, and then get the eigenvalues and eigenvectors.

 Plot the first 20 eigenvalues.
-You should notice that there is two qualitatively different behavior happening that switches over right when the eigenvalue energy gets greater then 0.5 (where our potential wall is.)
+You should notice that there is two qualitatively different behavior happening that switches over when the eigenvalue energy gets greater then 0.5 (where our potential wall is.)

 Now we would like to plot the energies in a slightly different way and plot the eigenvectors on top of them.
 Let’s start by again plotting the potential as a function of distance.